 - All others

-In order for a new student to be considered for admission to Universal School the following must be on file at the school:
+In order for a new student to be considered for admission to Universal School the following must be Emailed to email@example.com

-5. Copy of the student’s Individual Education Plan (I.E.P.), if applicable
+- Copy of the student’s Individual Education Plan (I.E.P.), if applicable.

 The admission committee will start reviewing a file only when all of the above items are completed.
 A student will be allowed to attend classes only after they are fully registered in the school.
 The school reserves the right to deny or revoke admission to students if records show that false or misleading information has been provided on the application forms, or during the interview.